Skip to content Skip to search

 Headshot of Jamila Wood.

 Jamila Wood is a recent graduate of Clark Atlanta University and a master’s candidate at Georgetown University in Washington, D.C., studying integrated marketing communications.
-She was previously a digital strategy associate at 44th & 3rd Bookseller.
+They were previously a digital strategy associate at 44th & 3rd Bookseller.

 Wood was a social media intern at The Absalom Jones Center for Racial Healing and for Emmy award-winning journalist Jacque Reid, a Meta HBCU News Fellow at Scalawag Magazine, and the liaison for the Camera Collective, which was founded in 2020 by Spelman College and Clark Atlanta LGBTQ+ artists to reclaim narratives, expand impact and create a more liberating future.

-Her work has centered the intersection of innovation and creativity.
-Wood is dedicated to using her love for research and communications to create more functional and accessible user experiences.
+Their work has centered the intersection of innovation and creativity.
+Wood is dedicated to using their love for research and communications to create more functional and accessible user experiences.

 Please join us in welcoming Nzingha, Rebekah, Katherine, Daja and Jamila to The 19th!